Thought Out during Wakeful Hours

 2 W, 3 B

-Now the chances, which these give to the observed event, drawing 2 W and 1 B, are
+Now the chances, which these give to the observed event, of drawing 2 W and 1 B, are

 ∴ the chances, after this event, are proportional to

-Hence the chances, as to states now are
+Hence the chances, as to states, now are

 for 2 W